bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 * [LISP (LISP In Small Pieces)](https://www.amazon.com/Lisp-Small-Pieces-Christian-Queinnec/dp/0521545668)

 ### Effective Usage

+**Note:** Again, please ignore the references to specific programming languages.
+They are here for illustrative purposes only.

 * [The Elements of Style](https://www.amazon.co.uk/Elements-Style-William-Strunk-Jr/dp/020530902X)
 * [The Elements of Programming Style](https://www.amazon.com/Elements-Programming-Style-2nd/dp/0070342075)